Camouflage and Routing by Domain via SNI Fallback

 export CF_Token="sdfsdfsdfljlbjkljlkjsdfoiwje" # Set API Token variable

-acme.sh --issue -d example.com -d *.example.com --dns dns_cf # Apply for a certificate using DNS-01 validation method
+acme.sh --issue -d example.com -d *.example.com --dns dns_cf # Apply for certificate using DNS-01 validation

-acme.sh --install-cert -d example.com --fullchain-file /etc/ssl/xray/cert.pem --key-file /etc/ssl/xray/privkey.key --reloadcmd "chown nobody:nogroup -R /etc/ssl/xray && systemctl restart xray" # Install the certificate to the specified directory and set the effective command for automatic renewal
+acme.sh --install-cert -d example.com --fullchain-file /etc/ssl/xray/cert.pem --key-file /etc/ssl/xray/privkey.key --reloadcmd "chown nobody:nogroup -R /etc/ssl/xray && systemctl restart xray" # Install certificate to the specified directory and set the command to run after auto-renewal2

 Xray Configuration